m1ckey/youtube-playlist-backup/README.md

 ## Installation

-- Fork this repository and clone the forked repo to your machine.
+- [Duplicate](https://github.com/m1ckey/youtube-playlist-backup/generate) this template and clone the new repository to your machine.
 - `pip install -r requirements.txt`
 - `./backup.py`